 Two or more agencies may participate in a project.
 If a joint application among agencies and/or third party entities is submitted, a preliminary agreement with joint or third party entities must be provided as part of the application.
 In order to meet M2 Ordinance requirements, an eligible applicant must be the lead agency for the funding application.
 Per Chapter 9, if a project includes more than one jurisdiction and is being submitted as a joint application, one agency shall act as lead agency and must provide a resolution of support from the other agency.
-In addition, the applicant shall provide a schedule by which the lead agency will obtain a final agreement with a third party.
-The final agreement must be executed prior to contract award date.

-Each eligible jurisdiction must meet the eligibility criteria as set forth in Chapter 1 of the Combined Transportation Funding Program (CTFP) Guidelines.
+Each eligible jurisdiction must meet the eligibility criteria as set forth in Chapter 1 of the CTFP guidelines.
 For example, to apply for CTFP programs, local agencies must fulfill an annual eligibility process.
 Eligibility packages are due to OCTA by June 30 of each year.
 The M2 Eligibility Preparation Manual outlines the eligibility requirements in detail.

 In order for an applicant to accept ECP funding for their proposed project OCTA has certain requirements that must be met.
-These requirements include adhering to the OCTA CTFP Guidelines; meeting a ten-year BMP operations and maintenance (O&M) commitment; and commitment to maintain and monitor the project commensurate with the design life.
+These requirements include adhering to the OCTA CTFP Guidelines; meeting a 10-year BMP O&M commitment; and commitment to maintain and monitor the project commensurate with the design life.